 Jeff Kelly has played and studied drum set and percussion for more than two decades.
 He was fortunate to have received a large part of his training from the late Alan Dawson, who mentored such drum set luminaries as Tony Williams and Vinnie Colaiuta.
 He studied Music at Boston University, and went on to earn his Masters Degree in Jazz from The Berklee College of Music & Boston Conservatory.
 There he continued his drum set work under the fine tutelage of Ron Savage, and Jon Hazilla, who was a student of Max Roach’s.
 He studied Brazilian and Afro-Cuban music with Ed Uribe, Sa Davis, and Bobby Sanabria (Dizzy Gillespe) and West African drumming with Joe Galeota (maker of JAG drums).
 He traveled to Ghana for additional study with Emanuel, Rueben, and Victor Agbeli, sons of Master Drummer Godwin Agbeli.
 Jeff is an experienced, enthusiastic, and dedicated Drum Teacher and an active performer in genres including jazz, funk, folk, rock, r&b, pop, and “other.”
 In addition to his work as a Professional Musician, he is a Producer, a Recording Engineer with major label credits, a Songwriter whose works have gotten international airplay, and a Composer for clients such as Twentieth Century Fox Searchlight, MTV, Frito Lay, and Pepsi.
 Having worked on production teams with Grammy nominees and Oscar winners, he brings to his classroom an understanding of the type of professionalism it takes to succeed in the music industry.
 Jeff is a big fan of science, history, football, and loves to fish, having recently caught a ferociously bellicose 45-inch Northern Pike.

 Adam LaSalle is an actor, pianist, music director, and teacher.
 He has worked with Memphis’ Playhouse on the Square Musical Theatre Education Program, the Chicago Children’s Choir, SummerSing’s International Choral Festival in Cork City, Ireland, and an number of revues and cabarets at the Promontory and as a regular at Davenport’s Piano Bar and Cabaret in Wicker Park.
 Prior to ChiArts, he was the founding Choral teacher and Art Department Chair at Butler College Prep.
-He has also music directed a number of musicals throughout the city and is humbled to be in the Chicago premiere of Forbidden Broadway’s Spamilton currently playing at the Royal George Theatre.
+He has also music directed a number of musicals throughout the city and is humbled to have been a part of the Chicago premiere of Forbidden Broadway’s Spamilton.

 Erica Lessie received her BM in cello performance from Indiana University, where she studied with Fritz Magg.
 At Florida State University she earned an MM in cello performance and completed coursework for a DMA.
 Currently, she is teaching at DePaul University Community Music Division, Sherwood Community Music School at Columbia College, Chicago High School for the Arts and Whitney Young Magnet High School.
 Ms. Lessie is a freelance cellist in the Chicago area.
 She is a founding member of the cross-style string quartet Red Riding Hood and co-founder of Cherchez la Femme, an ensemble dedicated to performing works by women.
 She is also an auxiliary member of the rock band Tributosaurus.